GuillaumeDesforges/git-teaching-material/practical-session/src/instructions.md

 One person will play the role of "computer 1" and the other the role of "computer 2".

+> Though the examples might seem trivial, pay special attention to understand what is happening.

 #### First scenario: collaboration without conflict

 We'll start with the simplest.

 - On computer 1
-  - Create a new file in the folder of the repository, with the following content: [script.py](./script.py)
+  - Create a new file in the folder of the repository, with the following Python script
+    ```python
+    print("Hello world")
+    ```
   - Commit this new file to your local history
   - Push this commit to the remote repository